ibm-cloud-docs/vpc/vsi_is_create_instance.md

 You can create one or more virtual server instances in your {{site.data.keyword.vpc_short}} by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform.
 {: shortdesc}

+When you create a virtual server, you specify information such as the location and name for your virtual server.
+You specify an operating system image, a profile that defines the combination of vCPU and RAM, and SSH keys to securely connect to your virtual server.
+You have the option to add data volumes in addition to the boot volume.
+You can also specify the type of network interface that is created for your virtual server.
+Finally, you can select from advanced options for your virtual server configuration.

 ## Creating a virtual server instance with the UI
 {: #creating-virtual-servers-ui}